A Day No Pigs Would Die: Themes

-A Day No Pigs Would Die, like many of Peck's books, draws from his childhood experiences, dealing with the maturation of children growing up in country settings in the early part of the twentieth century.
+A Day No Pigs Would Die, like many of Peck's books, draws from his childhood experiences, dealing with the increasing maturity of children growing up in country settings in the early part of the twentieth century.
 The Peck family and their neighbors all farm and engage in animal husbandry, including butchering and preparing their own meat, and Rob's life is strongly limited by the isolation of his environment.
 An unexpected trip to the city of Rutland and how different it is from the world that Rob is used to is the central focus of chapters ten and eleven of the novel.

 The Peck family, living during Calvin Coolidge's presidency shortly before the beginning of the Great Depression, is poor, and it is their poverty that necessitates one of the tragedies of the book.
 Winter is unusually cold, the Pecks' apple orchard has produced a poor crop, and game is in short supply.
 Needing food and not having the money to care for a barren animal, Rob and Haven have to kill Pinky.

 The adults in the Peck family are illiterate, and Haven tells Rob that this inability has kept him from voting.
 Rob does well in school, however, and his family is supportive of his education, allowing a relative to tutor him when his English grades are low.
 When Rob exclaims that he wants to be just like his father, Haven responds, "No boy, you won't.
 You'll have your schooling.
 You'll read and write and cipher."